MadalinaPatrichi/uob-cloud-computing/slides/week_5/SLIDES.md

 ```

 - **2 ElasticSearch Pods** - Active-Active cluster
-- **Ephemeral storage** - only suitable for testing and learning - you should really replace it with real PersistentVolume storage
+- **Ephemeral storage** - only suitable for testing and learning - you should really replace it with real PersistentVolume storage!

 ```
 elasticsearch-logging-0                 1/1     Running   0          11m